History of Croatia: European Union and NATO Membership (2013–present)

 Following the ratification of the Treaty of Accession 2011 and the successful 2012 Croatian European Union membership referendum, Croatia joined the EU on 1 July 2013.
 The accession of Croatia to NATO took place in 2009.
 The country entered into Partnership for Peace in 2000, which began the process of accession into the alliance.
-It received an invitation to join at the 2008 Bucharest summit and became a full member on April 1, 2009.
+It received an invitation to join at the 2008 Bucharest summit and became a full member on 1 April 2009.
+Following the 2012 ascension of Tomislav Karamarko to the leadership of the Croatian Democratic Union (HDZ), the main opposition party underwent a significant rightward ideological shift.
+Under this new direction, war veteran organizations were increasingly mobilized by HDZ against the center-left government.
+This political strategy culminated between October 2014 and May 2016 in a major, months-long protest by war veterans in Zagreb targeting social-democratic Minister of Veterans' Affairs Predrag Matić.
+The demonstrations, which included direct clashes with police on St. Mark's Square, successfully shifted the country's political climate and paved the way for the right-wing coalition governments that followed the 2014–15 presidential elections and 2015 parliamentary elections.
 In the 2014–15 Croatian presidential election, Kolinda Grabar-Kitarović became the first Croatian female President.
 The 2015 Croatian parliamentary election resulted in the victory of the Patriotic Coalition which formed a new government with the Bridge of Independent Lists.
 However, a vote of no confidence brought down the Cabinet of Tihomir Orešković.
 After the 2016 Croatian parliamentary election, the Cabinet of Andrej Plenković was formed.